JuliaGraphics/ColorSchemes.jl/README.md

 ## Making colorscheme files <a id="Making colorscheme files"></a>

-Make a colorscheme file from a colorscheme like this:
+You can make a colorscheme file from a colorscheme like this:

     make_colorschemefile("monalisa", leonardo)

 which creates a file of that name in your current directory.
+Use a name that will make a suitable Julia constant name — a name like 'my-scheme" won't work, because `my-scheme` isn't a valid identifier.

 ## Weighted colorschemes <a id="Weighted colorschemes"></a>

-Sometimes the different percentages of colors can affect the colorscheme.
-For example, there may be much more brown than yellow.
-So you can extract both a set of colors and a set of numbers that indicate proportions of colors.
+Sometimes a colorscheme is dominated by some colors, and others occur less frequently.
+For example, in an image there may be much more brown than yellow.
+You can extract both a set of colors and a set of weights that indicate proportions of colors.
 For example:

     cs, wts = extract_weighted_colors("monalisa.jpg", 10, 15, 0.01; shrink=2))

-The colorscheme is in `cs`, and `wts` holds the ratios of each color:
+The colorscheme is in `cs`, and `wts` holds the proportions of each color:

     wts
     -> 10-element Array{Float64,1}: